tigattack/docker-cups-canon-airprint/README.md

 with other services listen on the ports required (macOS: already runs CUPS and mdns, Linux: mostly also already runs CUPS and/or Avahi)
 * you must have CUPS drivers available for your printer.
-  * Please poke me when you know how to use the Windows drivers of a shared printer with CUPS as "proxy" (no CUPS drivers)

-### Hints
-* a shared Windows printer must be accessible by anonymous users (without login) or you must provide a username and password whithin its device URI (`smb://user:pass@host/printer`)

 ## Play with it
 -> NOT WORKING on macOS! (https://docs.docker.com/docker-for-mac/networking/#per-container-ip-addressing-is-not-possible)